hpesoj/gsl-pointers/README.md

 ## <a name="conclusion"></a> Conclusion

 The aim of the C++ Core Guidelines is to facilitate writing of modern C++ code.
 At the core of modern C++ is _type-safety_, and pointers are _not_ type-safe.
-Rather than inventing arbitrary rules about how `T*` should be used in modern, high-level C++ code, we should provide _type-safe_, modern abstractions to replace _all_ of the old, unsafe uses of `T*`.
+Rather than inventing arbitrary rules about how `T*` should be used in modern, high-level C++ code, we should provide strongly typed alternatives to the old, unsafe uses of `T*`.
 In addition, a full range of type alias pointer annotations could be provided to allow the features of pointers to be enabled one-by-one wherever it is not possible to replace `T*` with higher-level abstractions.
 This would allow effective static validation of low-level and legacy code that still uses pointers, including standard library and GSL implementations.